How to Type Copyright Symbol in Windows and Mac?

 This should work on all Office versions and across all Windows operating systems.
 On PowerPoint, you will not see the “Special Characters” tab, you should search the symbol within the chart.

-On Microsoft Word, you can use another trick to insert trademark.
+On Microsoft Word, you can use another trick to insert copyright.
 Unicode or hexadecimal codes are easier to insert shortcuts when you do not have a keyboard with numeric pad.
-The hexadecimal equivalent of 8482 is 2122.
-Type 2122 and then press one of the alt keys and x key.
-You will see the decimal value 2122 is now converted into a ™ symbol.
+The hexadecimal equivalent of 0169 is 00A9.
+Type 00A9 and then press one of the alt keys and x key.
+You will see the value is now converted into a © symbol.

 Position the cursor on the document where you want to insert trademark symbol.
-Press “Ctrl + Alt + T” keys and you will see the trademark symbol is inserted.
+Press Alt + Control + C to make ©.

 The last option is to copy the symbol from the web or other documents and paste it on your document.
 If the symbol displays incorrectly, ensure to check the font you are using.
 Fonts like Windings and Webdings will change the character display.
 So ensure to use the generic fonts like Arial, Calibri, etc. to see the symbol is displayed properly.

-If you have Office package on MacBook then follow the below instructions to insert trademark symbol.
+If you have Office package on MacBook then follow the below instructions to insert copyright symbol.

-On Word, go to “Insert > Symbols > Advanced Symbols…” to open symbols chart similar to Windows.
-Here you can find the trademark under symbols tab or look for under special characters tab.
+On Office 365 Word Mac version, go to “Insert > Advanced Symbols” to open symbols chart similar to Windows.
+Here you can find the copyright symbol under both “Symbols” and “Special Characters” tab.

-On Word, Excel and PowerPoint – go to the menu “Insert > Symbols” and choose trademark under “Trade” dropdown.
+If you still use earlier Word Office versions on Mac, go to the menu “Insert > Symbols” and choose copyright symbol under “Trade” dropdown.